humphs078/pands-project/README.md

 This repository contains the files for the submission of the module assignment in the Programming and Scripting module for the ATU Mayo & Galway Higher Diploma in Computer Programming and Data Analytics.

-To run the script from the command line type - *python analysis.py*
+The script is run fom the command line with the desired output folder as an argument e.g. "python analysis.py output_folder".

+Dependencies can be installed by running the following command - "pip install -r requirements.txt".

-### Problem Statement
+## Problem Statement
 This project concerns the well-known [Fisher’s Iris data set](#Background).

 Imagine that your manager has asked you to investigate the data set, with a view to explaining it to your colleagues.
 Imagine that you are to give a presentation on the data set in a few weeks’ time, where you explain what investigating a data set entails and how Python can be used to do it.

 ---
 ## Definitions

-+ Andrew's Curves (https://en.wikipedia.org/wiki/Andrews_plot) - are a way to visualize structure in high-dimensional data
++ Andrew's Curves (https://en.wikipedia.org/wiki/Andrews_plot) - are a way to visualize structure in high-dimensional data.
-+ Bivariate analysis (https://www.questionpro.com/blog/bivariate-analysis/) - is a statistical method for examining how two different things are related
++ Bivariate analysis (https://www.questionpro.com/blog/bivariate-analysis/) - is a statistical method for examining how two different things are related.
-+ Boxplot (https://en.wikipedia.org/wiki/Box_plot) - is a method for graphically demonstrating the spread of numerical data through their quantities
++ Boxplot (https://en.wikipedia.org/wiki/Box_plot) - is a method for graphically demonstrating the spread of numerical data through their quantities.
 + Histogram (https://en.wikipedia.org/wiki/Histogram) - is a representation of the approximated distribution of numerical data.
-+ Kernel Density Estimation, KDE (https://en.wikipedia.org/wiki/Kernel_density_estimation) - is the application of kernel smoothing for probability density estimation
++ Kernel Density Estimation, KDE (https://en.wikipedia.org/wiki/Kernel_density_estimation) - is the application of kernel smoothing for probability density estimation.
-+ Lag plot (https://www.itl.nist.gov/div898/handbook/eda/section3/lagplot.htm) - checks whether a data set is random or not
++ Lag plot (https://www.itl.nist.gov/div898/handbook/eda/section3/lagplot.htm) - checks whether a data set is random or not.
 + Multivariate Statistics (https://s4be.cochrane.org/blog/2021/09/09/multivariate-analysis-an-overview/) - is a branch
 of statistics that is used when two or more variables have to be analysed simultaneously.
 Types of Multivariate Analysis include Cluster Analysis, Factor Analysis, Multiple Regression Analysis, Principal Component Analysis, etc. There is more than 20 ways to perform multivariate analysis.
-+ Paralell Coordinates (https://en.wikipedia.org/wiki/Parallel_coordinates) - are a common way of visualizing and analyzing high-dimensional datasets.
++ Parallel Coordinates (https://en.wikipedia.org/wiki/Parallel_coordinates) - are a common way of visualizing and analyzing high-dimensional datasets.
 + RadViz (https://pandas.pydata.org/pandas-docs/stable/user_guide/visualization.html#radviz) -  is a way of visualizing
 multivariate data based on a simple spring tension minimization algorithm.
 + Sepal (https://en.wikipedia.org/wiki/Sepal) - in plants that flower the sepal is the part of the flower that functions as protection for the flower in bud and often as support for the petals when the flower is in bloom.
++ Univariate Data Analysis (https://home.csulb.edu/~msaintg/ppa696/696uni.htm)- explores each variable in a data set individually.
-+ Violin Plot (https://en.wikipedia.org/wiki/Violin_plot) - a statistical graphic for comparing probability distributions
++ Violin Plot (https://en.wikipedia.org/wiki/Violin_plot) - a statistical graphic for comparing probability distributions.

 ---
 ## Background